The Beginner's Guide to Antique Furniture: From Overwhelmed to Confident Collector

 Construction Methods: The Truth Is in the Joints

 Dovetail Joints: These interlocking joints at drawer corners are your first clue.
-Hand-cut dovetails (pre-1890s) are slightly irregular—no two are exactly alike, and they're usually fewer in number but larger.
+Hand-cut dovetails (pre-1860s on most American work, lingering on better cabinetwork into the 1890s) are slightly irregular—no two are exactly alike, and they're usually fewer in number but larger.
+The earliest hand-cut dovetails from 18th-century pieces are often very wide and few (two to four per side).
 Machine-cut dovetails (post-1890s) are perfectly uniform and often numerous.
-Run your finger along them; hand-cut ones feel slightly uneven.
+Run your finger along them; hand-cut ones feel slightly uneven, and the scribe line on the inside of the drawer side, where the cabinetmaker laid out the cuts, is often visible.

 Signs of Hand-Planing: Before power tools, craftsmen smoothed wood with hand planes.
 Look for subtle, parallel ripples on the undersides of tabletops or inside drawer bottoms.
 These gentle undulations are like a maker's fingerprint—impossible to fake convincingly.